johnsonjo4531/mongoose-relay-paginate/mongoose-relay-paginate/docs/intro.md

 ## What

 This library is meant to allow cursor based pagination between the client and the server.
-You might want to read why cursor based pagination over
+You might want to read [why you might want cursor based pagination](/blog/why-cursor-based-paging)

 ## Why